 - Both the nominees and their wives are interviewed.

-- Then the Deacon Nominating Task Force selects those who are qualified and recommends them to the Church for approval at the Annual Business Meeting.
+- The Deacon Nominating Task Force selects those who are qualified and recommends them to the Church for approval at the Annual Business Meeting.

-- Those men who desire to be ordained will be interviewed and examined by the Ordination Council, led by Lead Pastor Mark Hartman and composed of ordained staff and deacons, to confirm their understanding of and belief in foundational Christian doctrines and their commitment to SCBC.
+- Those men who desire to be ordained will be interviewed and examined by the Ordination Council, led by Lead Pastor Mark Hartman and composed of ordained staff and deacons, to confirm their understanding of and belief in foundational Christian doctrine and their commitment to SCBC.

 - Those who are approved will be ordained in May the year after being elected by the church.

-Inactive Deacons Returning to Active Status (4) – Deacons in good standing desiring to return to active service are: Cliff Parker and David Wood
+Inactive Deacons Returning to Active Service (2) – Deacons in good standing desiring to return to active service are: Cliff Parker and David Wood

-Continuing Active Deacons (9) – Each Deacon listed below has completed their present three-year term ending January 31, 2018 and now seeks re-election for a new three-year term (to end January 31, 2021) according to SCBC By-Laws:
+Active Deacons Continuing Service (9) – Each Deacon listed below has completed their present three-year term ending January 31, 2019 and now seeks re-election for a new three-year term (to end January 31, 2022) according to SCBC By-Laws:

 Ordination to the Deacon Ministry